DeveloperZahra/Course_Documentation/CourseDocumentationReportCode.md

 2. _**Reference Data Types**_

-The Reference Data Types will contain a memory address of variable value because the reference types won’t store the variable value directly in memory.
+The Reference Data Types will contain a memory address of variable value because the reference types wonâ€™t store the variable value directly in memory.
  When you create a reference type variable, such as an object or a string, you are actually storing a reference (or pointer) to the location in memory where the data is held.
 The actual data for reference types is stored on the heap.
 The heap is a large pool of memory used for dynamic memory allocation.
 The built-in reference types are string, object.